-One of the oldest principles in law, not just in Australia, but around the world, is double jeopardy, but as Perth Criminal Lawyers will tell you, despite it being around for so long, there remains lots of confusion regarding what it means.
+One of the oldest principles in law, not just in Australia, but around the world, is double jeopardy, but despite it being around for so long, there remains lots of confusion regarding what it means.

 In the simplest terms, double jeopardy is the legal principle that means once someone has been found not guilty in court for a crime, they cannot be retried for the same offence.